Is an extended car warranty worth it?

 Among those who did hop on an extended warranty only 45 percent ended up tapping into their extended warranty, according to a Consumer Reports survey.
 The remaining 55 percent did not.
-Of those who purchased one and used it, they suffered a net loss of more than $375.
+Those who purchased one and used it suffered a net loss of more than $375.

 You might not need it in the first place

-That money could be put toward an emergency savings.
-Should you end up not getting your full money’s worth, you might be better off putting what you paid as a premium into an emergency savings fund.
-The advantage of going this route is that the money can be used for any car repair, and not just for what’s covered under the extended warranty — and there’s no expiration date.
+That money could be put toward emergency savings instead.
+Emergency savings can pay for any car repair, not just repairs covered under the extended warranty — and there’s no expiration date.

 When it makes sense to buy an extended car warranty

 If you’re buying a used car and the manufacturer’s warranty has ended, it might be a good idea to hop on an extended car warranty.
-This information can be found looking at the sticker tag on the window of a car.
+Manufacturer warranting information can be found on the sticker tag on the car’s window.
 If you can afford to purchase a warranty, it can help pay for covered repairs.

 The bottom line

 An extended car warranty is not for everyone.
 To see if an extended warranty is worth it, do your homework and get some quotes.
-It also can be helpful to see what types of repairs your car could potentially need in the next few years and make sure it’s covered under a particular warranty.
+Research what repairs your car may need in the next few years and make sure they’re covered under a particular warranty.